serqco/qabstracts/procedure.md

 - pull; reserve a block in 'sample-who-what.txt'; commit (e.g. **"Lutz will code block 3 A"**); push
 - code the abstracts
-- possibly run 'check-codings' and 'compare-codings'
+- run 'check-codings' and 'compare-codings'
 - adjust 'sample-who-what.txt'; commit it and all abstracts (e.g. **"Lutz has coded block 3 A"**); push